 His stock rose even further in 1908, as Almendares completed the greatest single season in Cuban League history, going 37-8 and winning another title.
 Cabrera and Marsans signed with the New Britain club of the Connecticut League in early April, shortly after the Cuban League season had wrapped.
 New Britain also signed two more Cuban stars, Luis Padron and Rafael Almeida, and the quartet went to the States to became the first group of Cuban League players to play sanctioned minor league baseball in the northeast.

 Fans in New Britain were downright giddy over the new imports.
 One newspaper trumpeted Cabrera as a “whirlwind player,” and his arrival was reported as imminent in early May.
 The other players came over in short order, but Cabrera would be the last of the four to arrive in America.
-He was extremely wary, given the troubles he’d gone through to sign with an American team, but also because of the immediate backlash his compatriots endured upon their arrival.
+He was extremely wary, given the earlier troubles he’d gone through to sign with an American team, but also because of some pushback his compatriots endured upon their arrival.
 “These men are strictly white and must not be confounded with the colored players,” the New Britain Herald felt it necessary to say.
 “If it were not so, they would not be allowed to play in the league and the manager has been very careful to inquire into this before signing them.
 They are really Spaniards in sense of blood descent.”

-Some managers and owners in the Connecticut League were not so assuaged and talked openly about banning the players.
+Some managers and owners in the Connecticut League were not so assuaged and talked openly of banning the players.
 A special league meeting in mid-July was to settle the matter for good, but on July 24, 1908, The Springfield Republican reported that the issue had been permanently tabled and that no restrictions would be placed on the players.
 Apparently league organizers were simply too embarrassed to talk about race.
 “It is ticklish business to bring up racial talk — a fact which the directors recognize,” the article read.
 “Of course, there is an understanding that negroes will not be hired to play in organized leagues, and sentiment is strongly against the black man in league baseball.”

 With this quiet capitulation, the four players soon became a smash sensation.
 Though Cabrera did not arrive until July, and only after numerous personal pleas from the club’s owner, his impact was immediate.
 On July 6, 1908, he suited up as New Britain’s newest infielder and “played a smashing game at short and pulled off one stop that earned his salary right there,” according to the next day’s New Britain Herald.
 “He has a smooth-working wing and at the bat he was not a bit timid.”
 The following day, Cabrera scored on a game-winning home run in the bottom of the ninth by Luis Padron.
 Fans stormed the field in delirium.